hyttmi/Cellframe/cellframe-plugins/redirectoooooor/README.md

 With this plugin, you can connect to your Cellframe node UNIX socket remotely using my Cellframe node client: https://github.com/CELLgainz/Cellframe/tree/main/cellframe-node-client

-Just place the folder to your plugins directory and then use my client with:
+Just place the folder to your plugins directory, restart your node and then use my client with:

 	./cellframe-node-cli --ip <your_ip> --port <your_port>

-And off you go!
+Peace!